 The two sides discussed the cooperation in astronomical research between the center and Nanjing University.

-President Lv Jian extended his welcome to Charles Alcock and pointed out that astronomy is one of Nanjing University’s traditional strong disciplines and is ranked the first in China.
+President Lyu Jian extended his welcome to Charles Alcock and pointed out that astronomy is one of Nanjing University’s traditional strong disciplines and is ranked the first in China.
 He is pleased that there have been frequent and close exchanges between Nanjing University and Harvard-Smithsonian Center for Astrophysics.

-As Nanjing University is engaged in the construction of “the first rate university and first rate disciplines,” said Lv, this is an opportunity to push forward extensive cooperation in students education, personnel exchange and scientific research with the Harvard-Smithsonian Center for Astrophysics, especially in astronomy, space science, and in promoting the development of various areas of astronomy.
+As Nanjing University is engaged in the construction of “the first rate university and first rate disciplines,” said Lyu, this is an opportunity to push forward extensive cooperation in students education, personnel exchange and scientific research with the Harvard-Smithsonian Center for Astrophysics, especially in astronomy, space science, and in promoting the development of various areas of astronomy.

 Charles Alcock recalled his first visit to Nanjing University and the extensive discussion he had with Qu Qinyue, the university’s president at that time.